gbmhunter/MClide/README.rst

 Usage
 =====

 This is a basic example.
-See "example/" or "test/" for more examples.
-In main.c add...
+See :code:`example/` or :code:`test/` for more examples.
+In :code:`main.c` add...

 ::